dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 As a Swift developer, Dart might feel familiar, as both languages share many concepts.

-Both Swift and Dart support sound null safety&mdash;in each language, variables can't be null by default.
+Both Swift and Dart support sound null safety.
+Neither language allows variables to be null by default.

 Like Swift, Dart has similar support for [collections](#collections), [generics](#generics),